traefik/traefik/docs/content/middlewares/basicauth.md

 ### General

-Passwords must be encoded using MD5, SHA1, or BCrypt.
+Passwords must be hashed using MD5, SHA1, or BCrypt.

 !!! tip